gombru/gombru.github.io/_posts/2018-04-11-forumTurisTIC_presentation.markdown

 title:  "Presenting tourism applications of my research at ForumTurisTIC"
 excerpt: "Applying algorithms to learn from images and associated text to Barcelona Instagram images lead to interesting results for the tourism industry, which I presented in ForumTurisTIC."
 date:   2018-02-11 20:00:00
-img: "/assets/forumTurisTIC/presentation.png"
+img: "/assets/forumTurisTIC/presentation.jpg"
 mathjax: false
 ---

 Applying algorithms to [learn from images and associated text to Barcelona Instagram images](https://gombru.github.io/2018/01/12/insta_barcelona/) allows analyzing **which words and images Instagram users relate to Barcelona and different concepts**.
-Since people tend to post more on Instagram when they are traveling and Barcelona is a very touristic city, most of the Instagram data related to Barcelona is from tourist.
+Since people tend to post more on Instagram when they are traveling and Barcelona is a very touristic city, most of the Instagram data related to Barcelona is from tourists.
 Therefore, the **results are very interesting for the tourism industry**.

-[Eurecat](https://eurecat.org/) organizes a tourism forum in Barcelona, [ForumTurisTIC](https://www.forumturistic.com/).
-I presented there the possibilities of applying my research to tourism analysis in the [inspirational session](https://www.forumturistic.com/ponentes/raul-gomez-eurecat/).
+[Eurecat](https://eurecat.org/) organizes a tourism forum in Barcelona, [ForumTurisTIC](https://www.forumturistic.com/), where I presented there the possibilities of applying my research to tourism analysis in the [inspirational session](https://www.forumturistic.com/ponentes/raul-gomez-eurecat/).
 The objective was **explaining in a non-technical way how the pipeline works and which applications could it have in the tourism industry**.
 Attendants were quite interested in the possibilities.

 <div class="imgcap">
 	<div style="display:inline-block">